L-Maddock/L-Maddock.github.io/index.md

 ## Currently on the 2025-26 Academic Job Market

 I'm seeking positions in academic economics, policy research, and applied economics roles where I can contribute to evidence-based policy solutions.
+My job market paper, *Source of Income Discrimination and Homelessness: Effects of Anti-Discrimination Laws*, can be found here. [📄 View Draft](/assets/Maddock_JMP.pdf){: .btn .btn--primary .btn--small}

 ## Research Focus